Lower Back Pain After Cleaning House

 When removing items from the dryer:

 - Kneel down in front of the washing machine and remove the laundered items instead of bending at the waist.
-(You may want to place something under your knees, like a pillow or cushion.)
+(You may want to place something under your knees, like a pillow, cushion, or folded up yoga mat.)

 - Ask a family member to carry the laundry basket full of laundry or take the laundry out yourself by carrying an armful at a time against your body. (this will take a few trips)